JeremiahStephenson/SQLite_Custom/README.md

         LOCAL_SRC_FILES += fts3_html_tokenizer.c

-5. Refer to the example app project for how to use the tokenizers.
+5. Follow the steps below for how to use a tokenizer in your project.

     a.
 Before performing any database operations you must call the following code: